ByteCubed/code-challenges/developers/wedding-seating.md

 * Thornton, party of 3
 * Garcia, party of 2
-* Owens, party of 6 dislikes Thornton,
+* Owens, party of 6 dislikes Thornton, Taylor
 * Smith, party of 1 dislikes Garcia
 * Taylor, party of 5
 * Reese, party of 7